Nonlinear Repair of Reed-Solomon Codes: Explicit constructions of RS codes

+By \eqref{wsws}, $s$ is divisible by $-4t-1$ and by $2t$, and thus, $s$ is divisible by their lcm.
+Since $-4t-1$ and $-2t$ are coprime, then

-Now assume to the contrary that $s\neq 0$, then by \eqref{wsws} and \eqref{wsws1}, $s$ is a nonzero integer whose absolute value is greater than $4t^2$ which is greater than the maximal absolute value of any element in the set $\frac{\gamma_2}{\alpha_2-\alpha_1}\cdot [-2t,2t]$, and we arrive at a contradiction.
+Now assume to the contrary that $s\neq 0$, then by \eqref{wsws1}, $s$ is a nonzero integer whose absolute value is greater than $4t^2$.
+We get that the absolute value of $s$ is greater than the maximal absolute value of any element in the set $\frac{\gamma_2}{\alpha_2-\alpha_1}\cdot [-2t,2t]$, and we arrive at a contradiction (since \eqref{wsws} does not hold).
 Therefore, the repair of $\alpha_4$ is possible, where each helper nodes transmits at most

 bits, as needed.

 In \cref{sec:repairing-rest} we show that by applying again Proposition \ref{con:repair-condition}, the other evaluation points admit an asymptotically optimal repair with $d=3$.
 Therefore this is an asymptotically $[4,2,3]$ MSR code.